What Is Lyme Disease?

 - Check any cats in the household for ticks as well.
 Though cats are not at high risk for Lyme disease, they can become infested with ticks when outdoors.

-- Consider using one of the many monthly flea and tick preventive medications for your dog and/or cat.
+- Because the ticks that carry Lyme disease are so small, using one of the many effective flea and tick preventive medications for your dog and/or cat is important in Lyme-endemic parts of the country.

 - Take precautions to help keep your living area free of ticks, such as keeping your grass mowed and removing high grasses and brush from near your home.